-Acceptance of a place with payment of the acceptance fee renders the parent liable for the 1st Quarter fees (being ¼ of the “Total Day Scholar Tuition & Levy” or “Total for Boarders” respectively).
+Acceptance of a place with payment of the acceptance fee renders the parent liable for the 1st Quarter fees (being ¼ of the “Total Day Scholar Fee” or “Boarder Fee” respectively).
 St Charles College presumes on its scholars progressing from Preparatory School to the High School with preference where the application criteria for the High School are met.

 ANNUAL TUITION & BOARDING FEES

-The EXTRAS LEVY for Grade 8 to Grade 12 covers compulsory boys’ accident insurance, Cambridge international examination fees (excl. rewrites and additional subjects), compulsory school and sports outings, orientation and leadership excursions, awards, the matric dinner, the use of allocated lockers, general purpose photocopying and any event not included in the annual budget.
+The FEE for Grade 8 to Grade 12 similarly INCLUDES conventional recoveries such as compulsory boys’ accident insurance, Cambridge international examination fees (excl. rewrites and additional subjects), compulsory school educational and sports outings, compulsory orientation and leadership & development excursions, the matric dinner, the use of allocated lockers, general purpose photocopying and any event included in the annual budget.

 DAILY BOARDING RATE

-A daily boarding rate of R535 per night will be charged for day scholars staying in the boarding establishment for short periods.
-Where boys necessarily stay overnight for planned school functions a subsidized daily rate will be charged.
+A daily boarding rate of R545 per night will be charged for day scholars staying in the boarding establishment for short periods.
+Where boys necessarily stay overnight for planned school functions a subsidized daily rate may be charged.